CloudAtIllinois/projects-and-research/README.md

 This organization is a place for those involved with cloud technologies at the University of Illinois to share their code and information on their pojects.

-This repository (projects-and-research) is a place for people to share information on their projects that deal with cloud technologies.
+This repository (projects-and-research) is a place for people at the University of Illinois to share information on their projects that deal with cloud technologies.
 We're starting from a simple approach.
 Just add a Markdown page ( https://guides.github.com/features/mastering-markdown/ ) with information and links about your project.

 ## Agreement for end-users of this organization and repository